 The Next Generation administrative leadership staff and its designated personnel committee, together, will devise job descriptions for teachers and other staff at the school.
-Applicants will reflect abilities and skills the school needs to carry out its mission and instructional focus.
-The job descriptions and advertisements will specify that teachers are expected to be individuals who have at least a bachelor's degree in the area of certification and believe in the public charter school concept.
+Applicants will reflect abilities and skills the school needs to carry out its mission and instructional focus. descriptions and advertisements will specify that teachers are expected to be individuals who have at least a bachelor's degree in the area of certification and believe in the public charter school concept.
 They must be capable of functioning in a climate of "no-excuses", high expectations, and innovative ideas.
-The ads will specify that teachers at Next Generation Academy must be committed to the mission of the school and willing to learn the instructional strategies to be employed at the school such as blended teaching/learning models, learning; differentiated teaching effective reading strategies and personalized learning.
+The ads will specify that teachers at Next Generation Academy must be committed to the mission of the school and willing to learn the instructional strategies to be employed at the school such as blended teaching/learning learning; differentiated models, teaching reading strategies and personalized learning.
 The goal is to hire highly qualified teachers who have some experience, who have at least a bachelor degree, and North Carolina certification in the grade level and content they are expected to teach.
 The staff for Next Generation is projected to align with the projected enrollment, the school's mission, the educational plan and programming, and the projected budget for the school.
-The school administrators and board members will offer professional development for staff at the beginning of the school year and on an ongoing basis to assure experienced and inexperienced teachers are supported that dailv.
-Instructional teams will be encouraged and developed across grades and within content to ensure a system of mentoring and support among teachers employed at the school.
+The school administrators and board members will offer professional development for staff at the beginning of the school year and on an ongoing basis to assure inexperienced teachers experienced and are supported Instructional teams will be encouraged and developed across grades and within content to ensure a system of mentoring and support among teachers employed at the school.